roytang/blog/content/reposts/2019/01/1087994568233095168/index.md

   url: https://twitter.com/roytang/statuses/1087994568233095168/
 ---

-RT [@SixoTF](https://twitter.com/SixoTF/): RT if you spent *hours* of your childhood just staring at these drawings. https://t.co/suevfIe2cC
+RT if you spent *hours* of your childhood just staring at these drawings. https://t.co/suevfIe2cC